-- Treat your loved one the same: Survivors need to know that their loved ones still love them, care about them, and think of them the same as always. - Empower your loved one: Sexual assault is the ultimate loss of power and control over one's body, safety and well-being.
-One of the most impactful things you can do is to help restore your loved one's sense of control by allowing him/her to make decisions and to play an active role in his/her recovery. - Maintain your focus: Many loved ones feel very strongly about seeking justice or even retaliation for the assault.
-While anger at an offender is appropriate, focusing on the offender takes your focus away from where it needs to be - your loved one. - Follow their lead: Allow your loved one the time and space he/she needs to regain a sense of control and begin the recovery process.
-This will require an open mind and a lot of patience on your part.
+- Treat your loved one the same: Survivors need to know that their loved ones still love them, care about them, and think of them the same as always. - Empower your loved one: Sexual assault can result in the feeling of, or actual loss of power and control over one's body, safety and well-being.
+One of the most impactful things you can do to help restore your loved one's sense of control by allowing them to make decisions. - Maintain your focus: Many loved ones feel very strongly about seeking justice or even retaliation for the assault.
+While anger at an offender is understandable, focusing on the offender takes your focus away from where it needs to be - your loved one. - Follow their lead: Allow your loved one the time and space they need to regain a sense of control and begin the recovery process.
+This will require an open mind and patience on your part.